sahays/sahays.github.io/_posts/2022-05-01-navigating-partial-schemas-in-data-management-challenges-and-solutions.md

 ### Challenge 1: Data Integration from Multiple Sources

 **Example:** Consider a scenario where a data analytics team needs to integrate customer data from two different systems: an online sales platform and a brick-and-mortar sales system.
-The online platform includes detailed customer profiles, including email and purchase_history, while the brick-and-mortar system records only customer_id and purchase_amount.
+The online platform includes detailed customer profiles, including `email` and `purchase_history`, while the brick-and-mortar system records only `customer_id` and `purchase_amount`.

 **Implications:** Integrating these two data sources poses a challenge due to the partial overlap in the schema.
 Analysis that requires complete customer profiles, such as personalized marketing campaigns, becomes complicated.
 The team must devise strategies to handle missing information, potentially leading to inaccurate or incomplete insights.

 ### Challenge 2: Schema Evolution Over Time

-**Example:** A streaming service records viewer activity, initially capturing user_id, view_date, and content_id.
-Over time, the service updates the schema to include device_type and watch_duration to understand viewing habits better.
+**Example:** A streaming service records viewer activity, initially capturing `user_id`, `view_date`, and `content_id`.
+Over time, the service updates the schema to include `device_type` and `watch_duration` to understand viewing habits better.

-**Implications:** Analyses conducted on historical data become challenging due to the absence of device_type and watch_duration in earlier records.
+**Implications:** Analyses conducted on historical data become challenging due to the absence of `device_type` and `watch_duration` in earlier records.
 This partial schema complicates trend analysis over time, as any insights into viewing habits by device type or engagement level are inherently incomplete for the period before the schema update.

 ### Challenge 3: Query Complexity and Performance